nico-usf/foodformer/README.md

 ### How to host the Locust load testing app in the cloud?

 One of the simplest and cheapest ways to deploy a lightweight container to the cloud is to use [fly.io](https://fly.io/).
-Sign-up, then run `fly deploy` from `load_testing` folder.
+Sign-up, then run `fly deploy` from the `load_testing` folder.

 ### How to deploy the demo?

 When running from your laptop, you can share it publicly by adding `share=True` to the parameters of the `launch()` command.
-To create a persisting demo, you can follow [this short guide](https://www.gradio.app/guides/sharing-your-app#hosting-on-hf-spaces) to host it on HuggingFace Spaces.
+To create a persisted demo, you can follow [this short guide](https://www.gradio.app/guides/sharing-your-app#hosting-on-hf-spaces) to host it on HuggingFace Spaces.